YCSGP/MIXPRS/README.md

 </p>

 ## Getting Started
-In this section, we provide step-by-step guidance for implementing MIXPRS.
-Please replace all placeholders with paths and file names specific to your computing environment.
+In this section, we provide detailed, step-by-step instructions for implementing MIXPRS.
+Please replace all placeholders with the appropriate paths and filenames specific to your computing environment.

 ### 1. MIXPRS Installation
 For the first time, you need to use the following code to install MIXPRS: